How to Brush Your Dog

 Find a comfortable place to brush your dog.
 You’ll be loosening up dead hair and the fur may start flying, so brushing him on the Oriental rug or white chenille couch might not be the best choice.

 SHORT TO MEDIUM COATS

 For short to medium coats, use a bristle brush like the Magic Coat® Dual-Sided Combo Brush

 .
 This is a great all-around tool because it has a bristle brush on one side and a pin brush on the other.
 Brush in the direction of hair growth.
 Don’t use too much pressure so that it hurts your dog’s skin; instead, apply firm strokes that will help remove dead hairs.

-to grab dead hairs all over the coat.
+Then use a shedding blade to grab dead hairs all over the coat.
 Shedding blades are an excellent way to help reduce shedding and prevent mats.

 For a long-coated breed, you are going to have to take a bit more time.
 Part the hair in sections and run a pin brush or Magic Coat® Pet Comb

 through each section.
 If you find mats, use the Magic Coat® Instant Mat & Tangle Remover